samcdb/config_loader/README.md

 The user must set a static IP address of 192.168.88.(2-254) on their computer before running.
 All requirements and necessary procedures are explained to the user via the GUI and any invalid entries or commands are blocked.

+### PLEASE NOTE!
+Any .rsc script that is chosen must have:

+	:delay 15s

+at the beginning of the script.

+This is because the RouterOS/MikroTik 'Run After Reset' function does not work properly.
+The script needs to wait 15s before running.